kshitijk4poor/GSoC-report/README.md

 ## Acknowledgements

-I want like to express my gratitude to Google, the honeynet organization and and my mentor, Krzysztof Zając, for the invaluable opportunity to contribute to the Artemis project.
-Krzysztof helped me throughout the coding period, and solved any doubts that I had. he was very supportive and understanding till the end, I really appreciate him for the same and look forward to potential future collaborations.
+I express my sincere gratitude to Google, the Honeynet organization, and my mentor, Krzysztof Zając, for the invaluable opportunity to contribute to the Artemis project.
+Krzysztof helped me throughout the coding period, and solved any doubts that I had. he was very supportive and understanding till the end, His ability to provide clear and insightful feedback while fostering a collaborative and supportive environment greatly enhances my learning experience.
+I look forward to the possibility of future collaborations and continued contributing to the project.